Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

-# Configuring secure web applications using Microsoft IIS and the Venafi Collection for Ansible
+# Configuring secure web applications using Microsoft IIS and the CyberArk Collection for Ansible

 In this example, we'll show you how to better secure the communication between your [Microsoft Internet Information Services](https://www.iis.net) (IIS) application and its users by using the *Venafi Collection for Ansible*.
- Adding Venafi enables you to automate certificate management and enable the TLS protocol on your web server.
+ Adding CyberArk enables you to automate certificate management and enable the TLS protocol on your web server.

 ## Who should use this example?

 The steps described in this document are typically performed by _DevOps engineers_ or _system administrators_.
-Generally, you'll need a basic undestanding of IIS, Venafi Trust Protection Platform or Venafi as a Service, and the required permissions for completing the tasks described in the example.
+Generally, you'll need a basic undestanding of IIS, CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS, and the required permissions for completing the tasks described in the example.

 ## About this example

 In this Infrastructure as Code example we use [RedHat Ansible](https://www.ansible.com/) with the _Venafi Collection for Ansible_ to automate the process of requesting, retrieving and installing a certificate as part of enabling the TLS protocol for an IIS server.

-Later in this example, you'll generate a certificate for `demo-iis.venafi.example` using Ansible and the `venafi.machine_identity.certificate` role to request and retrieve it from either _Venafi Trust Protection Platform_ (TPP) or _Venafi as a Service_ (VaaS).
-Then you'll create a [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12) file using the certificate and private key retrieved from Venafi, copy it to the target Windows server and then import it into the certificate store.
+Later in this example, you'll generate a certificate for `demo-iis.venafi.example` using Ansible and the `venafi.machine_identity.certificate` role to request and retrieve it from either _CyberArk Certificate Manager, Self-Hosted_ or _CyberArk Certificate Manager, SaaS_.
+Then you'll create a [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12) file using the certificate and private key retrieved from CyberArk, copy it to the target Windows server and then import it into the certificate store.
 Finally, you'll configure IIS to use the certificate for HTTPS.
 Take a look at the diagram below for an overview of what we're going to create.

 ![Using Venafi with Ansible to obtain and provision certificates for IIS](diagram_venafi_ansible_iis.png)